cv4dt/cv4dt.github.io/content/projects/cv/index.md

 ### 🧭 6DoF Estimation Using Structured 3D Models

 We explore **structured 3D model representations** for **6-degree-of-freedom (6DoF) pose estimation**, targeting improved robustness and interpretability compared to implicit or point-based methods.
-This direction builds on related work of [*3D Structured Priors for Pose Estimation* (NeurIPS 2024)](https://proceedings.neurips.cc/paper_files/paper/2024/file/d78ece6613953f46501b958b7bb4582f-Paper-Conference.pdf).
+This direction builds on related work of [*3D Structured Priors for Pose Estimation* (NeurIPS24)](https://proceedings.neurips.cc/paper_files/paper/2024/file/d78ece6613953f46501b958b7bb4582f-Paper-Conference.pdf).

 A new iteration of this work is in preparation for upcoming major conference deadlines.